 Since December 31, 2019, governments worldwide have been enacting emergency measures to combat the spread of COVID-19.
 These measures, which include the implementation of travel bans, self-imposed quarantine periods and physical distancing, have caused material disruption to business globally resulting in an economic slowdown.
 Global equity markets have experienced significant volatility and weakness.
 The development and operation of our business plan is dependent on labour inputs and governmental approvals, which could be adversely disrupted by the ongoing impact of COVID-19.
 While it is difficult to predict the impact of the coronavirus outbreak on our business, measures taken by the Canadian government and voluntary measures undertaken by us with a view to the safety of our employees, may adversely impact our business.
 While the pandemic has not materially affected our clinical trials and research, its continued disruption may delay our timeline with respect to planned clinical trials.
-The ultimate extent of the impact of the pandemic on our business, financial condition and results of operations will depend on future developments, which are highly uncertain and cannot be predicted, including new information that may emerge concerning the severity of the pandemic and actions taken to contain or prevent the further spread of COVID-19, among others.
+The ultimate extent of the impact of the pandemic on our business, financial condition and results of operations taken to contain or prevent the further spread of COVID-19, among others.
 Thus, the current pandemic could therefore materially and adversely affect our business, financial condition and results of operations.